sh233-rgv/TheCrimsonScales/README.md

 - Robinhood76

 These pieces of Audio are licensed to be used for this product specifically, and cannot be used in other games or products.
+They have been removed from the repo to make sure they're not misused.
+The game still works without them.

 Included are the following plugins created by various authors, used under the MIT License:
 - [GDTask](https://github.com/Fractural/GDTask)